enonic/old-xp-doc/doc/developer/ssjs/http-response.rst

     HTTP cookies to be added to the response.
 Will be described in a later section.

 redirect
     URI to redirect to.
-If specified, the value will be set in the "Location" header and the status will be set to 303 ("See other").
+If specified, the value will be set in the "Location" header and the status will be set to 303.

 pageContributions
     A special filter available for sites and page components allowing page components to contribute html to the main page markup.
 See :ref:`page_contributions`